stefanionescu/stefanionescu/README.md

 # Hey, I’m Stefan 👋

-Right now I’m building **Yap**, a voice consumer app where you can talk with an LLM that *sees your phone screen*.
+Right now I’m building **Yap**.
+It's a voice companion app you can share screenshots with while you use any other app on your phone.
+You talk with it while watching Youtube, shopping, reading etc.
-It can roast TikToks, analyze dating profiles, help you draft messages/emails and much more.
-Launch date TBD.

 Some open-source infra experiments related to Yap:
 - [yap-kokoro-tts-api](https://github.com/stefanionescu/yap-kokoro-tts-api) – deployment scripts & API for Kokoro TTS